 To see specific deadlines, see these dates and deadlines to mark on your calendar.

-altMBA is a 4 week sprint built around projects.
-We release project prompts on Monday morning.
+The altMBA is a 4 week sprint built around specific projects.
+We release project prompts on Monday morning at 6:30 AM Eastern Time.

 Here is the pattern that repeats for each project: